roboleary/LeapTrainer.js/README.md

 ## What are gestures and poses?

-The [Leap Motion](http://www.leapmotion.com/) provides an awesome mechanism to track hand and fingertip movement within a space.
+The [Leap Motion](http://www.leapmotion.com/) provides a mechanism to track hand and fingertip movement within a space.

 LeapTrainer.js builds on top of this by providing a simple API to record and later recognise hand movements and positions within this space.
 This recognition capability can be easily integrated into new applications to help build motion interfaces.

-A gesture is a hand movement with a recognizable start and end - for example, a wave, a tapping motion, a swipe right or left, etc.
+A gesture is a hand movement with a recognizable start and end - for example, a wave, a tapping motion, a swipe right or left.

 A pose is a hand position that is held motionless for a few moments - for example, holding up some fingers to indicate a number, pointing, or making a stop sign.

-The difference in how LeapTrainer recognizes gestures as opposed to poses is that gesture recognition starts when hand movement suddenly speeds up, and end when it slows down (*or stops*).
+The difference in how LeapTrainer recognizes gestures as opposed to poses is that gesture recognition starts when hand movement suddenly speeds up, and ends when it slows down (*or stops*).
 So a quick karate chop will trigger gesture recognition.
-Pose recognition, on the other hand, starts when movement suddenly stops and remains more or less unchanged for a short period - so just holding a thumbs up for a moment or two will trigger pose recognition.
+Pose recognition, on the other hand, starts when movement suddenly stops and remains more or less unchanged for a short period - so just holding a thumbs-up for a moment or two will trigger pose recognition.

 ## Usage